 “You mean Dr. Allen?” she asked.
 “Not your real father.”

 “Dr. Allen is my real father,” he said.
 “I was his bastard son.
 He and my mother gave me up for adoption.
-Dr. Allen’s wife wouldn’t let him keep me, and the mother was in a similar position.
+Dr. Allen’s wife wouldn’t let him keep me, and my mother was in a similar position.
 My adoptive parents were unable to have children of their own.
 When my adoptive mother died, my father came to resent me, as if it was somehow my fault.
 He sent me to live with Dr. Allen; he and his wife had divorced by then.
 My adoptive father told me I was to be Dr. Allen’s apprentice.
 Allen was a renowned surgeon, and my father wanted me to be trained by him.
 It was only later, much later, that I learned the real reason I’d been sent to Dr. Allen.
 Dr. Allen was my father.”

 “And you thought you could save him?”